Tour image 0Tour image 1Tour image 2Tour image 3Tour image 4Tour image 5Tour image 6Tour image 7

 Tour description

-The next stop is "La Casa Minima," the smallest house museum in Buenos Aires.
-But not before stopping at Zanjón de Granados, another museum where you can explore San Telmo's underground tunnels.
-Here we'll begin the tango chapter of this tour, passing by the iconic tango bars, "Michelangelo," "El Viejo Almacen," and "Bar Sur."
-This will be our stop to talk about the history of tango and the legends of San Telmo, as this is where this wonderful dance was born.
+The next stop is "la casa mínima," which is the smallest house museum in Buenos Aires, not without first stopping at the Zanjón de Granados, another museum where you can explore the underground tunnels of San Telmo.
+Here we will begin the tango chapter of this tour, passing by the iconic tango bars, "Michelangelo" and "el viejo Almacen."
+It will be our stop to talk about the history of tango and legends of San Telmo, as it is here where this wonderful dance was born.
 The mystique of tango lives and is felt in San Telmo.
 If you haven't decided which tango show to see, I can show you different options.

-Returning to Defensa Street, our next stop is the famous San Telmo Market.
-There, we'll see various stalls selling antiques, food, drinks, and regional goods.
-We'll also be able to taste the delicious dulce de leche.
+Returning to Defensa Street, our next stop is the famous "Mercado de San Telmo."
+There we will see the different stalls of antiques, food, drinks, and regional items.
+We will be able to taste the delicious dulce de leche.

-Then we'll arrive at the famous square where we'll also take some time to see the market and, if we're lucky, maybe see some street tango dancing.
+Then we will arrive at the famous square where we will also take some time to see the market and, maybe, if we are lucky, we will be able to see street tango dancing.

-The next stop will be "Casa Ezeiza," the famous "Casa Chorizo" open-air museum where you can explore antiques while I share with you the history of European immigration to Argentina during the 19th and 20th centuries and imagine how the first steps of tango were taken.
+The next stop will be the "Casa Ezeiza," the famous "casa chorizo" open-air museum where you can explore antiques while I share with you the history of European immigration in Argentina during the 19th and 20th centuries and imagine how the first tango steps were taken.

-We will walk a little further until we reach the beautiful Lezama Park, where the first founding of Buenos Aires took place, and finally we will say goodbye at the door of the incredible National Historical Museum.
+We will walk a little more until we reach the beautiful Parque Lezama, where the first foundation of Buenos Aires took place, and finally, we will say goodbye at the door of the incredible National Historical Museum.

-My goal is for you to not only have a great time walking around this amazing neighborhood, but also to feel free to ask any questions about the city, what to do, where to shop, and the nightlife.
+My goal is not only for you to have a great time walking through this incredible neighborhood but also to feel free to ask any questions about the city, what to do, where to shop, and the nightlife.

-Sundays are a very special day since San Telmo hosts the giant open-air fair that runs through the entire neighborhood.
-It is definitely a day not to be missed to visit this beautiful and historic part of the city.
+Sundays are a very special day as the giant open-air fair takes place in San Telmo, covering the entire neighborhood.
+It is definitely a must-visit day for this beautiful and historic part of the city.

 I want to help you make the most of your visit to Buenos Aires, the city that never sleeps.

-Note: San Telmo is a tango-filled neighborhood.
-It's not uncommon to find dancers putting on short performances for tourists, where you can even film them.
-What's more, they might want to teach you some steps.
-For this reason, it's important to give them a small tip as a token of appreciation and respect for their art.
+Note: San Telmo is a neighborhood full of tango, and it is not uncommon to find dancers doing small performances for tourists, where it will even be possible to film them, and even more, they may want to teach you some steps.
+For this reason, it is important to give them a small tip as a sign of appreciation and respect for their art.

 Zanjon de Granados Museum